timoklimmer/ambre/README.md

 # ambre

 > TL;DR -- **Give ambre your data and tell it what outcomes you are interested in.
-It will then tell you when those outcomes occur.**
+It then tells you when those outcomes occur.**

-ambre is a package for association mining-based rules extraction -- which means it extracts rules from your data in the form of *factors (named "antecedents")* --lead to--> *outcomes (named "consequents")*.
+ambre is a package for association mining-based rules extraction -- it extracts rules from your data in the form of *factors (named "antecedents")* --lead to--> *outcomes (named "consequents")*.
 In contrast to other approaches like deriving feature importances, it tells you more than just columns.
 It tells you exactly which *combinations* of *concrete* values lead to your outcomes of interest most frequently and at which confidence.

 For instance, imagine you had to manage a production line.
 By using traditional approaches, you would learn eg. that your vendors or the machine models used are a critical factor for defects.
 In contrast, ambre will tell you that a defect occurs most likely when the vendor is *"ABC"* and when machine model *"XYZ"* is used.
-Because it's more detailed, the information we get from ambre can be more precise than pure factors.
+Because it's more detailed, the information we get from ambre can be more valuable than pure importance of factors.

+ambre can even work with non-columnar data.
+It's no problem if the "transactions" (see below) consist of a different number of items.

 To increase usability, there is also a feature to specify common sense knowledge.
 Let's assume you know already that machine model *XYZ* produces one defect after another.
 With the common sense feature, you can tell ambre, and it will